-At St. Mary’s, the Christian value of love is at the heart of all we do.
-We seek to grow our children in a nurturing and secure environment and work closely together with our parents, the Church, governors and the community to achieve this.
+At St Mary’s, the Christian value of love is at the heart of all we do.
+We seek to grow our children in a nurturing and secure environment and work closely together with our parents, the Church, governors and the community to achieve our vision.
 Our specialist and dedicated team of staff are passionate about Early Years Education and our facilities are designed specifically to meet the needs of children aged 4-7 years, including our purpose built Reception suite.

 There is a vibrant, interesting and engaging curriculum.
 This is a strength of the school and reflects the determination that pupils will encounter first-hand experiences while maintaining a strong focus on their basic skills.